portalhugger/Probability-Zero/plans.md

 * **Disassemble:** convert certain parts into their core components (dropdown menu)
   * General Computer Part -> 10 microchips

-* "Basic Upgrades" centered header
-* flexbox with buttons to spend microchips on Basic Upgrades
+* "Upgrades" centered header, followed by flexbox with buttons that stay centered as they unlock
+  * "BASIC:"
     * Terminal: add more computations
     * STATS: speed up internal clock of the entire game
     * LUCK: generate more universes per activation

-* "Advanced Upgrades"
+  * "ADVANCED:"

-## Observation Tab
+## SCAnR Tab
-(unlocked at Phase III)
+(unlocked by Observation Module)

+* "Spacetime-Continuum Arborization Radar (SCAnR)"

+* cool liminal universe visualizer (initially inactive)
+* **Internal Scan:** analyze functional universes to generate Functionality Data (cost: 1 interreal ray/universe, has some initial cooldown)

 * eerie dynamic map of multiverse space around you (you start as just a single point in the Void)
-* **Scan** (cost: ) -> you can scan the surrounding Void for trace data from the dead multiverse
+* **External Scan:**

 ## Reconstruction Tab